peterwht/solidity-to-ink-guide/README.md

 ## Best Practices

 - If the Solidity contract uses a `string`, it is recommended to use a `Vec<u8>` to avoid the overhead of a `String`.
 See [here](https://substrate.stackexchange.com/questions/1174/why-is-it-a-bad-idea-to-use-string-in-an-ink-smart-contract) for more details on why.
+The smart contract should only contain the information that strictly needs to be placed on the blockchain and go through consensus.
+The UI should be used for displaying strings.

 ## Syntax Equivalencies